Debalent/Finthos/APP-STORE-DEPLOYMENT-GUIDE.md

-# 📱 PeopleTrustPay Mobile App Store Deployment Guide

-## For: Prospective Buyers

-## Prepared by: Demond J. Balentine
+# APP STORE DEPLOYMENT GUIDE
+## PeopleTrustPay Platform Distribution

+**FOR:** Arlo Washington - Platform Owner
+**PURPOSE:** Complete guide for deploying PeopleTrustPay to Apple App Store and Google Play Store
+**PLATFORM:** PeopleTrustPay Enterprise Fintech Platform
+**DATE:** November 18, 2025

 ---

-## 🎯 Overview
+## 1. OVERVIEW

-This comprehensive guide provides step-by-step instructions for deploying the PeopleTrustPay enterprise fintech platform to both Apple App Store and Google Play Store, including all technical requirements, compliance considerations, and business setup.
+This guide provides comprehensive instructions for deploying the PeopleTrustPay platform to both major app stores.
+The platform is deployment-ready with all necessary configurations, assets, and documentation included.

 ---